 Treatment options include topical medicines, freezing with liquid nitrogen, laser therapy, dermabrasion or chemical peels.
 Many of these are office-based treatments and often require more than one treatment session to see a significant improvement.

 Each therapy has its own efficacy and side effect profile that should be carefully reviewed with your dermatologist.
 The associated costs should also be discussed as insurance companies usually regard liver spots as cosmetic problems that are not covered.

 The best treatment, however, is often preventative.
 Wide-brimmed hats, clothing that covers your arms and legs and proper sunscreen use are helpful for preventing liver spots, particularly during the peak sunlight hours of 10 a.m. to 4 p.m.

 What else do I need to know about liver spots?

 While liver spots are harmless, they can be mistaken for a variety of other skin problems.
 Other skin entities that look like age spots range from simple moles to melanoma, a serious form of skin cancer that can be deadly.

 Performing monthly self-exams and regular skin exams by your dermatologist are recommended to catch any suspicious spot before it becomes a problem.
 If you have a new spot, get it checked out.
 This is especially true if the spot is growing, changing color, has irregular borders, multiple colors or begins to itch or bleed.

-Your dermatologist may ask about your sun exposure, family or personal history of skin cancer and then conduct a visual exam.
+Your dermatologist may ask about your sun exposure and family or personal history of skin cancer, and then conduct a visual exam.
 In the uncommon situation where there is any doubt if a dark area is a liver spot, your dermatologist may order a biopsy for evaluation under a microscope.
-This is usually performed by your dermatologist in the office using a local anesthetic injected into the skin.
+This is usually performed by your dermatologist in the office using a local anesthetic.